vangav/vos_backend/README/07_dispatcher_worker.md

-> **why?** every software service needs instrumentation (logging, analytics, ...), one of the limitiations of some types of instrumentation is that they may cause a dramatic increase in service's execution time; this tutorial presents vangav backend's simple solution for this problem through isolating user-experience-related operations from instrumentation-related operations.
+> **why?** every software service needs instrumentation (logging, analytics, ...), one of the limitiations of some types of instrumentation is that they may cause a dramatic increase in service's execution time; this tutorial presents vangav backend's simple solution for this problem through isolating user-experience-related operations from instrumentation-related operations using worker services

 # using [dispatcher](https://github.com/vangav/vos_backend/blob/master/src/com/vangav/backend/dispatcher/Dispatcher.java) - [worker(s)](https://github.com/vangav/vos_backend/blob/master/src/com/vangav/backend/dispatcher/worker/ParentWorkerHandler.java)